Administration order

 Income protection

-Income protection is a type of insurance.
-It provides a regular monthly income to replace your wage if you’re unable to work because of an accident or illness.
+A type of insurance.
+It provides a steady monthly income to replace your wage if you are not able to work because of an accident or illness.

 Income Support